 Angela Workman-Stark, PhD

-Associate Professor & Associate Dean, Operations & Innovation
+Associate Professor and Associate Dean, EDI and Innovation

 - Email: email@example.com

 - LTLC 553 - The Leadership Challenge, Exploring the Leader Within

 - RDLD 680 - Developing Leaders

 - EMDC 644 - Managing Diversity for Organizational Sustainability

 - LCCL 569 - Cross Cultural Leadership for Global Advantage

 - LCIW 510 - Creating the Inclusive Workplace